WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Push the value (I32.CONST 0) to the stack.

 Step_pure/vrelop sh vrelop
-1. Assert: Due to validation, a value of value type V128 is on the top of the stack.
+1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop the value (V128.CONST c_2) from the stack.
-3. Assert: Due to validation, a value of value type V128 is on the top of the stack.
+3. Assert: Due to validation, a value is on the top of the stack.
 4. Pop the value (V128.CONST c_1) from the stack.
 5. Let c be $vrelop_(sh, vrelop, c_1, c_2).
 6. Push the value (V128.CONST c) to the stack.

 Step_pure/vshiftop (Jnn X N) vshiftop
-1. Assert: Due to validation, a value of value type I32 is on the top of the stack.
+1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop the value (I32.CONST n) from the stack.
-3. Assert: Due to validation, a value of value type V128 is on the top of the stack.
+3. Assert: Due to validation, a value is on the top of the stack.
 4. Pop the value (V128.CONST c_1) from the stack.
 5. Let c'* be $lanes_((Jnn X N), c_1).
 6. Let c be $invlanes_((Jnn X N), $vshiftop_((Jnn X N), vshiftop, c', n)*).
 7. Push the value (V128.CONST c) to the stack.

 Step_pure/vbitmask (Jnn X N)
-1. Assert: Due to validation, a value of value type V128 is on the top of the stack.
+1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop the value (V128.CONST c) from the stack.
 3. Let ci_1* be $lanes_((Jnn X N), c).
 4. Let ci be $ibits__1^-1(32, $ilt_($lsize(Jnn), S, ci_1, 0)*).
 5. Push the value (I32.CONST ci) to the stack.

 Step_pure/vswizzle (Pnn X M)
-1. Assert: Due to validation, a value of value type V128 is on the top of the stack.
+1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop the value (V128.CONST c_2) from the stack.
-3. Assert: Due to validation, a value of value type V128 is on the top of the stack.
+3. Assert: Due to validation, a value is on the top of the stack.
 4. Pop the value (V128.CONST c_1) from the stack.
 5. Let c'* be $lanes_((Pnn X M), c_1) :: 0^(256 - M).
 6. Let ci* be $lanes_((Pnn X M), c_2).